 We are the lessee of property, plant and equipment, primarily buildings and machinery.
 We classify leases as operating leases where the risks and rewards of ownership are retained by the lessor.
 We generally treat payments made under operating leases as rentals and recognize them as expenses on a straight-line basis over the term of the lease in our consolidated statement of operations.
 For operating leases, we do not record the leased asset or associated obligation on our consolidated balance sheet.
 We classify leases as finance leases if the risks and rewards of ownership have substantially transferred to us.
-We capitalize finance leases at the commencement of the lease at the lower of the fair value of the leased asset and the present value of the minimum lease payments, and we depreciate finance leases over a period based on the useful life of the asset.
+We capitalize finance leases at the commencement of the lease at the lower of the fair value of the leased asset and the present value of the minimum lease payments (included in property, plant and equipment in our consolidated balance sheet), and we depreciate finance leases over a period based on the useful life of the asset.
 We include the corresponding liabilities, net of finance costs, in our consolidated balance sheet.
 We allocate each finance lease payment between the liability and finance costs.